 Parents wishing to amend existing Orders should also consider that the above examples are merely provided as a guide, and ultimately a Court will determine each case on its own merits.

 Finally, parents should also consider that if both parents agree, new Orders can be entered into by Consent irrespective of whether a material change in circumstance has occurred.

-Should you wish to obtain further advice concerning the potential amendment to existing Parenting Orders, please do not hesitate to contact one of McNamara & Associates solicitors Matthew Tyrrell via email at [email protected] or alternatively via telephone on 13 58 28 to arrange a free initial family law consult to discuss the options available to you.
+Should you wish to obtain further advice concerning the potential amendment to existing Parenting Orders, please do not hesitate to contact our Family Law team at 13 58 28 to arrange a free initial family law consult to discuss the options available to you.